camroach87/validatr/README.md

 [![codecov](https://codecov.io/github/camroach87/validatr/branch/master/graphs/badge.svg)](https://codecov.io/github/camroach87/validatr)
 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/validatr)](https://CRAN.R-project.org/package=validatr)

-Fits various models on training sets and calculates accuracy measures.
-Lots of packages have cross-validation functionality, but it's not very useful if you want to compare a model fit with a different package's method.
-The intention of this package is to allow for all other package methods to be assessed under identical conditions.
+validatr streamlines your modelling and validation process.
+It provides a consistent and easy to use framework of cross-validation techniques and model accuracy measures.
+It is structured to allow modelling methods from base R and external packages to be easily assessed against one another.

 # Table of contents